Songs Co to H

 Drinks at the Cuba

 The Cuba Inn, the Cape Horner and the Mexico Fountain were traditionally the three pubs where Swansea sailors enjoyed their last drinks and comforts ashore before setting off for the southern ocean.
 The song could be extended indefinitely by adding more pubs!
 It's great for singarounds, because it's nearly all chorus.
+This has been mistaken for a genuine old capstan shanty by people who should really know better, but that's actually a compliment as that's the effect we're after.

 One of the earliest recorded shipwrecks on the Gower coast was in 1731, recorded because the cargo included over 200 elephant tusks.
 When the Revenue men arrived to salvage the cargo, it had all vanished.
 Notices threatened dire consequences for anyone hanging onto these "Elephants' Teeth", but only about 50 were ever recovered.
 Presumably the other 150 tusks, each about 6 ft (2m) long, are still "out there" to this day.
 Maybe not – Gower folk are resourceful.